tinacms/tinacms-site/content/blog/using-tinacms-on-gatsby-cloud.md

 So, let's do this! 🕺

-## Deploying a Editing Environment on Gatsby Cloud 🚀
+## Deploying a Preview on Gatsby Cloud 🚀

-Deploying a cloud editing environment with Gatsby Cloud can be done in just a few clicks.
+Deploying a preview with Gatsby Cloud can be done in just a few clicks.
 Once we've [created an account](https://www.gatsbyjs.com/cloud/ 'Gatsby Cloud'), we can connect the site's repository and enter some build information (the site's root directory and environment variables).

 And tada! ✨ Our site's preview should be live!
 Any commits we make to the repo going forward will automatically trigger a rebuild of our Gatsby preview.

 <tip>
-Note: This environment will act our site's "preview" or "cloud editing environment" and not our production site.
+Note: This preview will act as our "Cloud Editing Environment" and not our production site.
 Your production site should be built and deployed separately.
 </tip>

 Now that our **preview is live**, there's some extra configuration that we'll want to do to have Tina work smoothly on the cloud.